View Document

 Client Satisfaction Standards

 a.
-Client Satisfaction surveys: Systems and processes are in place to ensure clients, carers and other agencies are involved, consulted and able to provide feedback in planning and improving service delivery ⦁ Implementation of client satisfaction feedback processes through consultation including the VU survey.
+Client Satisfaction surveys: Systems and processes are in place to ensure clients, carers and other agencies are involved, consulted and able to provide feedback in planning and improving service delivery ⦁ Complaints and feedback guideline.

 ⦁ Communication conveyed in a client-friendly way.